atedja/yas/README.markdown

     h = { bar: "value" }
     h.validate!
 MySchema
-    puts h[:foo]  # "value"
+    h[:foo]  # "value"
-    puts h[:bar]  # nil
+    h[:bar]  # nil

 ## Extensions

-You can extend the behavior of YAS by writing your own custom extensions, but `YAS::Schema` already comes with a set of awesome default extensions that you can immediately use:
+You can extend the behavior of YAS by writing your own custom extensions.
+`YAS::Schema` already comes with a set of awesome default extensions that you can immediately use.

-* `attribute name, &block` or `key name, &block`
+Optionally, you may also use `YAS::SchemaBase` if you want to start off from a clean slate.

+### Default Extensions

+#### Attribute

 Declares an attribute/key with various requirements.

-* `rename`

-  Rename keys.

-* `migrate`

-  Migrate the value of a key.

-* `whitelist`

-  Provide a set of keys that you only care to see.

-* `symbolize`

-  Symbolize keys in the hash.

-Optionally, you may also use `YAS::SchemaBase` if you want to start off from a clean slate.

-### Attribute Extension

-The Attribute extension allows you to specify certain requirements/restrictions for a given key:
+The Attribute extension allows you to specify certain requirements/restrictions for a given key.

+    attribute name, &block
+    key name, &block

+Example:

     class MySchema < YAS::Schema
       key :email do